 Do you boo!

-Now he probably wouldn’t have said those exact words.
-It’s my interpretation of it, but he lived it out.
+“Do you boo” is my interpretation of what how he lived.
 Kobe loved the game of basketball, it was his life.
-He was obsessed with winning and was willing to do whatever it takes to win.
+His obsession with winning was beautiful to watch.
 Even if it meant never sharing the ball with his teammates.
-People were obviously not happy with his “selfishness”.
+Selfish was the description many gave him during those years as a young player.
 He never let that affect him.
 Kobe had an unprecedented focus on his goals.
 He trusted himself and believed he could get it done his way.

 It was also where I started learning to stand by my beliefs no matter what anyone else says.
-There were many people who have shared their dislike for Kobe with me.
+There were many people who have shared their dislike for Kobe.
 I defended him every time.
-Especially when I used to hang out with older baller guys who would tease me about my love for Kobe.
+Especially when I used to hang out with older baller guys who would tease me about my love for him.

 The selfish side of Kobe was often seen in his early years as a player, it then started to shift when he had to lead.
 After his retirement from the NBA, he dedicated his time to coaching his daughter’s basketball team.
 They were headed to one of her games when the helicopter fatally crashed.